 1. Public blockchain

-Public blockchains are those chains that everyone can access, send, receive or authenticate transactions.
-This is a protocol whereby people around the world can participate through the internet.
-The public blockchain is also considered “completely decentralized” because it does not belong to any group or organization, and there is no third party involved in it.
-Data cannot be modified once published and transactions are anonymous and public.
-It is completely decentralized without third-party supervision.
-Examples of public blockchain are Bitcoin and Ethereum.
+Public blockchains are chains that anyone can access, send to, receive from, or authenticate transactions on.
+People around the world can participate through the internet.
+A public blockchain is often considered completely decentralized because it does not belong to any group or organization and does not involve a third party.
+Once data is published, it cannot be modified, and transactions are anonymous and public.
+Bitcoin and Ethereum are examples of public blockchains.

 2. Permissioned blockchain

-Permissioned blockchain has a right-granting mechanism that makes it slightly different from public blockchain with more limitations.
-It is known as a kind of undisclosed and private blockchain since its authority belongs to an organization that is not completely decentralized.
-However, permissioned blockchain is also a decentralized ledger but they use specific intermediaries to assist in reaching consensus or conducting transactions.
+A permissioned blockchain uses an access-rights mechanism, which makes it more limited than a public blockchain.
+It is often considered an undisclosed or private blockchain because authority belongs to an organization and it is not completely decentralized.
+It is still a decentralized ledger, but it uses specific intermediaries to assist with consensus or transactions.

-Although the permissioned blockchain is only partially decentralized which is somewhat contradictory to the characteristics of the blockchain itself, it still retains some of the characteristics of the blockchain – all the data is unchangeable.
-However, the permissioned blockchain requires a specific intermediary to assist in reaching a consensus.
-The entire transaction speed is faster and its cost is lower.
+Although a permissioned blockchain is only partially decentralized, which seems to conflict with blockchain’s original characteristics, it still keeps some important features, including immutable data.
+Because it uses specific intermediaries to assist consensus, transaction speed is faster and cost is lower.
 Ripple is an example of a permissioned blockchain.

-However, as the permissioned blockchain is not completely decentralized, the tokens issued by it may be manipulated and the risks are high.
-Based on the characteristics of Permissioned blockchain, centralized software is vulnerable to hacker attacks and asset protection might be difficult without a dedicated team to support.
+However, because a permissioned blockchain is not fully decentralized, tokens issued on it may be manipulated and risks can be high.
+Its more centralized software characteristics can also make it vulnerable to attack, and asset protection may be difficult without a dedicated support team.

 3. Consortium blockchain

-Consortium blockchain is essentially a kind of permissioned blockchain that is also partially decentralized and its transaction does not involve a third party at all.
-There are subtle differences between the public blockchain and permissioned blockchain.
-The permissioned blockchain applies to an enterprise while the consortium blockchain applies to an entire production chain – it provides services and it operates under a alliance formed by multiple organizations.
+A consortium blockchain is essentially a type of permissioned blockchain.
+It is also partially decentralized and does not involve a third party in transactions.
+The difference is subtle: a permissioned blockchain is usually applied to one enterprise, while a consortium blockchain applies to an entire production chain and is operated by an alliance formed by multiple organizations.

-The application of the consortium blockchain makes information of the production chain more transparent and allows specific personnel to view records at any time.
-Based on some centralized features, the entered data cannot be easily modified by a single organization.
-The most significant feature is that the encryption mechanism of the consortium blockchain solves important privacy and security issues among enterprises.
+Consortium blockchain applications can make production-chain information more transparent and allow specific personnel to view records at any time.
+Because of its partially centralized features, entered data cannot be easily modified by a single organization.
+Its encryption mechanism also addresses important privacy and security issues among enterprises.
 Hyperledger is an example of a consortium blockchain.

-In short, blockchains are divided into public blockchains and permissioned blockchain roughly.
-Permissioned blockchain runs faster and the cost is relatively low.
-Due to the permission mechanism implemented to the permissioned blockchain, participation qualifications will be restricted and their identities will not be completely anonymized.
-If any businesses want to adopt blockchain technology, it is always safe to refer to the latest market information and consult a blockchain technology firm before making a decision.
+In short, blockchains can broadly be divided into public and permissioned blockchains.
+Permissioned blockchains run faster and cost less, but their permission mechanisms restrict participation and identities are not completely anonymous.
+Businesses that want to adopt blockchain technology should review the latest market information and consult a blockchain technology company before making a decision.